natedey/RINRUS/bin/README.md

 -pdb1 FILE       starting pdb file
 -pdb2 FILE       pdb to take coordinates from
 -parts FILE      text file containing species in pdb1 to be replaced with pdb2 coordinates

+# If using -format 'psi4-fsapt', these are required:
+-seed SEED       seed to define as fragment A, rest of enzyme will be fragment B
 ```